Best 2-Person Inflatable Kayak UK 2025

 Packed Size - 80x50x35cm

-Pros - It's durable, easy to paddle and quick to inflate
+Pros - Drop-stitch construction, easy to paddle, quick inflation

-Overall - A fantastic kayak for the price
+Overall - A fantastic all-around kayak that offers great performance for its price

 Gumotex Rush 2